Why Did My Car Insurance Go Up?

 4. Your Vehicle Make and Model

 Your car's make and model affect your premiums.
-Adding or switching to a new car can increase your insurance rate because certain models, such as those with rare parts, are more expensive to insure.
+Adding or switching to a new car increases your insurance rate because models with rare parts cost more to insure.

 Subaru Outback$1,203Cheap to insure